The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Black-Box Simplex

-The Black-Box Simplex Architecture lifts the requirement that the baseline controller is verified, allowing provable safety with both an unverified advanced controller and an unverified baseline controller.
+The proposed Black-Box Simplex Architecture removes the requirement that the BC is statically verified, allowing provable safety with both an unverified AC and an unverified BC.
 Its architecture is shown in Figure~\ref{fig:simplex_bbsimplex}(b).
-Apart from eliminating the need to establish safety of the baseline controller, the Black-Box Simplex Architecture differs from the traditional Simplex Architecture in other important ways.
-First, the advanced controller shares its command with the baseline controller instead of passing it directly to the decision module.
-Second, the baseline controller uses this command as the starting point of a \emph{command sequence} intended to safely recover the system.
-Many control techniques naturally produce command sequences, such as model predictive control with a finite-step horizon or controllers derived from rapidly-exploring random trees (RRTs).
-If a model of the low-level controllers and plant is provided, a traditional single-output controller can be used to create a command sequence through repeated invocations and system simulation.
+Apart from eliminating the need to establish safety of the BC, \bsa differs from the traditional Simplex Architecture in other important ways.
+First, the AC shares its command with the LBC instead of passing it directly to the DM.
+Second, the LBC uses this command as the starting point of a \emph{candidate safe command sequence}.

+Candidate command sequences may be generated using state-of-the-art controller designs, including neural networks trained with reinforcement learning or MPC.
+Note that a candidate command sequence is not guaranteed to be safe until it is verified by the DM through a runtime check.
+Specifically, the DM checks safety of the LBC's candidate command sequence, rejecting it if safety is not ensured.
+The DM checks safety by running simulations (rollouts) for deterministic systems; for systems with uncertainty, it performs online reachability computation~\cite{reachflow2020,bak2014rtss,althoff2014online}.
+BSA does not fail if the DM cannot finish the computation in time.
+Rather, it aborts the computation and switches to a backup command sequence that continues to ensure system safety.
+It can subsequently switch back to the AC when the runtime checks finish in time.

-The decision module checks the baseline controller's command sequence, possibly rejecting it if safety is not ensured.
-As long as the advanced controller drives the system through states where the baseline controller can recover, it continues to actuate the system.
-However, if the baseline controller fails to compute a safe command sequence, due to the fault of either the unverified advanced controller or the unverified baseline controller, the decision module can still recover the system using the safe command sequence from the previous step.
+As long as the AC drives the system through states from which the LBC can recover, it continues to actuate the system.
+However, if the LBC fails to compute a candidate command sequence that maintains safety---due to a fault of the unverified AC or the unverified BC, or due to excessive computation time for any of the components---the DM can still recover the system using the safe command sequence from the previous step.
+Note that the DM does not generate any command sequences.
+It only performs runtime checks and stores command sequences to maintain a safe backup plan at all times.